seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 **EDGAR**
 Look, where he stands and glares!
 Wantest thou eyes at trial, madam?
-Come o'er the bourn, Bessy, to me,--
+Come o'er the born, Bessy, to me,--

 **Fool**
 Her boat hath a leak,